jharr35/VoicemeeterAPIWrapper/README.md

 This project is licensed under the MIT License - see the file for details.

 ## Contact Information
-JJ Harris
+James Harris (TygurDuck)_
-tygurduck@gmail.com
+tygurduck@gmail.com_
 https://github.com/jharr35

 ## Acknowledgments
-Voicemeeter for their awesome audio software - https://www.voicemeeter.com Contributors and users of this API wrapper
+Voicemeeter for their awesome audio software - https://www.voicemeeter.com_ Contributors and users of this API wrapper